Accredited coach training deepens your knowledge, amplifies your impact and gives you the edge for a powerful career.

 Professional Certified Coach (PCC) and Master Certified Coach (MCC).

-All graduates of our GCI COACHING FOUNDATIONS Program (comprising GCI 101/102/103) complete the ICF requirement of 125 coach specific training hours and 10 Mentor Coaching hours required for ACC and PCC credentials under the ACTP pathway.
+All graduates of our GCI Process Oriented Executive and Systems Coaching program (comprising GCI 101/102/103) complete the ICF requirement of 125 coach specific training hours and 10 Mentor Coaching hours required for ACC and PCC credentials under the ACTP pathway.
 In addition, all skills-based assessments are undertaken within your training - which means no sending videos or tapes off to external examiners.

 Coaches not continuing with GCI103: Coaching Untapped Potential will need to complete 10 hours of Mentor Coaching in addition to GCI 101 & 102, as the mentor coaching hours required for the ICF's ACC and PCC credentials are included in GCI103.
 (This is typical of all 60 hr coach training programs, across the industry).